KarenkovID/kotlinx.serialization/docs/serialization-guide.md

 ## Custom JSON configuration

+By default, [Json] implementation is quite strict with respect to invalid inputs, enforces Kotlin type safety, and restricts Kotlin values that can be serialized so that the resulting JSON representations are standard.
+Many non-standard JSON features are supported by creating a custom instance of a JSON _format_.

-A custom JSON configuration can be specified by creating your own [Json] class instance using an existing instance, such as a default `Json` object, and a [Json()] builder function.
+JSON format configuration can be specified by creating your own [Json] class instance using an existing instance, such as a default `Json` object, and a [Json()] builder function.
 Additional parameters are specified in a block via [JsonBuilder] DSL.
-The resulting `Json` instance is immutable and thread-safe; it can be simply stored in a top-level property.
+The resulting `Json` format instance is immutable and thread-safe; it can be simply stored in a top-level property.

 This section shows various configuration features that [Json] supports.